Photo by Michael Trevis. (Click here if you need a hi-res version of this photo for publication.)

 About Andrew

 My first book is Sound Streams: A Cultural History of Radio-Internet Convergence, published by University of Michigan Press in June 2020.
 The book traces the cultural history of internet radio, streaming audio, and podcasting from the 1990s through the 2010s.
-I am currently in the process of co-editing (with Michele Hilmes) the Oxford Handbook of Radio Studies for Oxford University Press.
+I am also the co-editor (with Michele Hilmes) of The Oxford Handbook of Radio and Podcasting for Oxford University Press.
 Elsewhere, my research in the areas of sound studies, media history, and the cultural industries has been published in journals including JCMS: Journal of Cinema and Media Studies, Journal of Radio & Audio Media, Popular Music and Society, and Historical Journal of Film, Radio and Television.
 As an editor, I was a co-founder and managing editor of the collaborative media studies blog Antenna: Responses to Media & Culture.
 I co-edited the 12-part online essay series “From Mercury to Mars: Orson Welles on Radio After 75 Years,” jointly published by Antenna and Sounding Out!
 (2013-14).
 I also co-edited The Velvet Light Trap’s sound studies special issue (issue 74, 2014).
 And I guest edited a seven-article symposium on podcasting for Journal of Radio & Audio Media (issue 22.2, 2015), which was the first-ever journal special issue on the subject of podcasting within the media studies field.

 The Sound Streams monograph is based on my dissertation from the University of Wisconsin-Madison, titled “Internet Radio: A History of a Medium in Transition,” which won the 2018 Dissertation Award from the Society for Cinema and Media Studies (SCMS).
 Additional honors and distinctions for my scholarship include the International Communication Association (ICA) award for Top Paper in Popular Communication, the Broadcast Education Association (BEA) award for Outstanding Article Published in Journal of Radio & Audio Media, and a summer fellowship from the A.W.
 Mellon Foundation and the UW-Madison Graduate School.
-In 2018, I was the recipient of SUNY Oneonta’s Richard Siegfried Junior Faculty Prize for Academic Excellence.
+At SUNY Oneonta, I have been the recipient of the Richard Siegfried Junior Faculty Prize for Academic Excellence, and I am a Provost Fellow for the 2024-2025 academic year.

 I proudly serve the media studies academic community in a variety of ways.
 Currently, I am a research associate on the Library of Congress’ Radio Preservation Task Force (RPTF).
-I recently ended an appointment as co-chair of the Radio Studies Scholarly Internet Group of the Society for Cinema and Media Studies (SCMS).
+I spent a number of years as co-chair of the Radio Studies Scholarly Internet Group of the Society for Cinema and Media Studies (SCMS).
 In 2015-16, I led an interdisciplinary team at UW-Madison that won a competitive grant, sponsored by the A.W.
 Mellon Foundation, to organize a year-long workshop series, SoundStudies@UW, hosting monthly public events on the theme of sound studies.
-I served on the Program Committee of the SCMS 2019 Seattle Conference and the Organizing Committee of the Sound Education 2019 conference in Boston.
-For the past two years, I have served as a Faculty Judge and Screening Committee Head in the radio/podcast category for the Peabody Awards.
+I have served on the Program Committee of the SCMS Annual Conference multiple times, plus I was on the Organizing Committee of the Sound Education 2019 conference in Boston.
+For the past half-decade, I have served as a Faculty Judge and Screening Committee Head in the radio/podcast category for the Peabody Awards.
+I am also appointed to the Faculty Advisory Committee of the SUNY Institute for Local News.

 Here is a web version of my full CV